aws-samples/mwaa-disaster-recovery/README.md

 There might be a situation where you simply want to backup and restore metadata without the need to utilize the full DR solution.
 You can run the backup and restore independently in two modes:

-#### Local Runner
+For production use, we recommend using the published [mwaa_dr](https://pypi.org/project/mwaa-dr/) library to create the necessary DAG for backup and restore in your MWAA environment.

-You can run a [mwaa-local-runner](https://github.com/aws/aws-mwaa-local-runner) container locally by simply copying the [assets/dags/mwaa_dr](assets/dags/mwaa_dr/) folder into the `dags` folder of the local runner codebase.
+For testing the `mwaa_dr` library itself, you can run [aws-mwaa-local-runner](https://github.com/aws/aws-mwaa-local-runner) container locally by simply copying the [assets/dags/mwaa_dr](assets/dags/mwaa_dr/) folder into the `dags` folder of the local runner codebase.
 After copying the folder, export an Airflow variable in the `startup_script/startup.sh` file of the local runner as follows:
 ```bash
 export AIRFLOW_VAR_DR_STORAGE_TYPE=LOCAL_FS
 ```